 They’re so rare, in fact, that many statistic experts say that you’re more likely to be struck by lightning than suffer a mountain lion attack.
 This is mainly due to the fact that human and mountain lion encounters are so rare, and when they do occur, mountain lions are easily startled.

 Mountain lions’ large legs allow them to do more than just run fast – they can also jump up to 18 feet off the ground!
 This is important for hunting, especially since mountain lions rely on ambushing their prey for success.

-Lucky scientists got to glimpse a puma make a 10 foot leap into a tree.
+Lucky scientists got to glimpse a puma and make a 10-foot leap into a tree.
 But what was truly impressive was the fact that the feline actually had a deer in its jaws at the time.

 Their athletic skills don’t stop there either.
 Mountain lions are capable of leaping 45 feet horizontally.

 Their forelegs which are connected to their shoulder blades making it supremely easy for them to swerve, play a role in their impressive athleticism.
 So do their vertebrae which rely on muscles rather than ligaments.

 10. Mountain lion tracks don’t have claw marks